Freshdesk automation rules: A complete guide for 2026

 A few practical examples:

-• Manager alerts: If a customer leaves a bad satisfaction rating, a rule can ping a supervisor to take a look.
+Manager alerts: If a customer leaves a specific satisfaction rating, a rule can notify a supervisor to provide extra support.

-• Internal workflows: Adding a "Follow-up" tag if an agent adds a private note can be a simple signal that an internal chat is happening.
+Internal workflows: Adding a "Follow-up" tag if an agent adds a private note can be a simple signal that an internal discussion is happening.

 Hourly triggers for Freshdesk automation rules

 These are your time-based automations.
-Once an hour, Freshdesk scans all tickets updated in the last 30 days and applies any rules that match conditions based on time.
+Once an hour, Freshdesk scans tickets and applies any rules that match conditions based on time.

 You might use them for things like:

-• Auto-closing tickets: Automatically closing out tickets that have been marked "Resolved" for more than 48 hours without a customer response.
+Auto-closing tickets: Automatically closing out tickets that have been marked "Resolved" for a set period without a customer response.

-• Sending reminders: Nudging agents or customers with an email reminder for tickets that have been sitting in "Pending" for over three days.
+Sending reminders: Nudging agents or customers with an email reminder for tickets that have been sitting in "Pending" for a few days.

-• SLA management: Escalating tickets that have breached their resolution SLA by assigning them to a manager or a different team.
+SLA management: Escalating tickets that are nearing their resolution target by assigning them to a manager or a different team.

-While these rules are a fantastic place to start, teams often hit a wall as their support volume grows and customer issues get more complicated.
-The simple "if-this-then-that" logic that was so helpful for a few hundred tickets a month starts to feel pretty clunky when you're dealing with thousands.
+While these rules are a fantastic place to start, teams often look for ways to expand their capabilities as support volume grows and customer issues get more varied.
+The core "if-this-then-that" logic is a solid base that you can build upon as your operations mature.

 Pricing for Freshdesk automation rules and AI